Defensible Space Inspection Program

 Berkeley, CA 94701

-The City’s Finance Department sends the billing statements, usually within 60 days following the re-inspection.
+The City’s Finance Department usually sends the billing statements within 60 days following your re-inspection.
 Fees are due within 60 days of the billing date.
 If payment is not received on time, a 20% late fee is added to the bill.
+We understand these compliance fees and required defensible space updates to your property might be a hardship for some, and the Fire Department has applied for grants to support qualified residents with financial assistance.
+However, there is no current program to provide financial assistance.

 1. March: Panoramic Hill